 Acknowledgements.
-We gracefully acknowledge the broadcast organizations AVROTROS, BNNVARA, NTR (TELEAC), and KRO-NRCVfor granting permission to subtitle and make available the TV clips discussed in this paper, as well as Nes Emin Oglou, Christel van der Pijl and Hank Willemars from the Institute of Sound and Vision for their kind help in arranging this permission.
-In addition, R. Hut and C. Stoof would like to thank a number of people for facilitating our outreach activities and/or providing support and discussion: Roy Meijer, Diederik Jekel, the UvNL crew, Jac Niessen, Bouke de Vos, Desiree Hoving, Peter Vermeulen and Coen Ritsema.
-HESSD
+We gracefully acknowledge the broadcast organizations AVROTROS, BNNVARA, NTR (TELEAC), and KRO-NRCV for granting permission to subtitle and make available the TV clips discussed in this paper, as well as Nes Emin Oglou, Christel van der Pijl and Hank Willemers from the Institute of Sound and Vision for their kind help in arranging this permission.
+In addition, R.W.
+Hut and C.R.
+Stoof would like to thank a number of people for facilitating our science communication activities and/or providing support and discussion: Roy Meijer, Diederik Jekel, the UvNL crew, Jac Niessen, Bouke de Vos, Desiree Hoving, Peter Vermeulen and Coen Ritsema.
+We furthermore thank Ted Nield, Fergus McAuliffe and one anonymous reviewer for their valuable comments and anecdotes that improved an earlier version of this manuscript.